MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/s2d-hyper-converged.md

 - If you have vNICs deployed, for optimal performance, we recommend you to map all your vNICs with the corresponding pNICs.
 Affinities between vNIC and pNIC are set randomly by the operating system, and there could be scenarios where multiple vNICs are mapped to the same pNIC.
 To avoid such scenarios, we recommend you to manually set affinity between vNIC and pNIC by following the steps listed [here](hyper-v-network.md#set-affinity-between-vnics-and-pnics).

 - When you create a network adapter port profile, we recommend you to allow **IEEE priority**.
 [Learn more](network-port-profile.md#create-a-virtual-network-adapter-port-profile).
-You can also set the IEEE Priority by using the following PowerShell commands:
+You can also set the IEEE Priority using the following PowerShell commands:

     ```
     PS> Set-VMNetworkAdapterVlan -VMNetworkAdapterName SMB2 -VlanId "101" -Access -ManagementOS